KxSystems/docs-v1/docs/dashboards/datagrid.md

 ![Screenshot](img/relativewidthblack.jpg)

 Relative measure to the width of the Data Grid.
+The scale is contigent on the values of each column.

+!!!
+Note "Example"
-The scale is contigent on the values of each column; for example, columns with a relative width of 20,10,5,1 will scale at a column width of 55% (i.e. 20/(20+10+5+1)), 28%, 14% and 3%.
+    Columns with a relative width of 20, 10, 5, 1 will scale at a column width of 55% (i.e. 20/(20+10+5+1)), 28%, 14% and 3%.

 Relative columns will scale according to the browser size.